sreeharsha-rav/full-stack_projects/user-crud/user-backend/README.md

     - Create a new user: `POST http://localhost:8080/users`
     - Update a user by ID: `PUT http://localhost:8080/users/{id}`
     - Delete a user by ID: `DELETE http://localhost:8080/users/{id}`

+## Further Improvements

+- Add validation for user fields
+- Add pagination and sorting for listing users
+- Add exception handling
+- Test the application